KEVINYZY/node-systemd-demo/README.md

 Now, you have done the above steps, Node listens on the TCP port 5000 and serves requests, and Systemd monitors Node and restarts it when needed.
 It is the time we try something new.

-Systemd has a gread feature called "socket activation".
+Systemd has a great feature called "socket activation".

 > [Socket Activation]
 >